MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 ## MDM Usage Guidance
 To use ApplicationControl CSP, you must:
-- Know a generated policy’s GUID, which can be found in the policy xml as `<PolicyTypeID>`.
+- Know a generated policy’s GUID, which can be found in the policy xml as `<PolicyID>` or `<PolicyTypeID>` for pre-1903 systems.
 - Convert the policies to binary format using the ConvertFrom-CIPolicy cmdlet in order to be deployed.
 The binary policy may be signed or unsigned.

-If you are using hybrid MDM management with System Center Configuration Manager or using Intune, the steps to use Custom OMA-URI functionality to apply the Code Integrity policy are:
+If you are using hybrid MDM management with System Center Configuration Manager (SCCM) or using Intune, the steps to use Custom OMA-URI functionality to apply the Code Integrity policy are:
-- In the Intune portal, navigate to Device configuration, then Profiles, then create a profile with Custom OMA-URI Settings and add a row
+- In the Intune portal, navigate to Device configuration, then Profiles, then create a profile with Custom OMA-URI Settings and add a row.
-- OMA-URI: ./Vendor/MSFT/ApplicationControl/Policies/<Policy GUID>/Policy (filling in Policy GUID with your policy's ID)
+- OMA-URI: ./Vendor/MSFT/ApplicationControl/Policies/Policy GUID/Policy
 - Data type: Base64
+- Certificate file: upload your binary format policy file.

+> ![Note]
-- Certificate file: upload your binary format policy file Intune handles the creation of a policy node and does all the below steps to deploy policies on your behalf, so you shouldn't do any of the below steps.
+> Intune handles the creation of a policy node and does all the below steps to deploy policies on your behalf, so you shouldn't do any of the below steps.

 ## Non-MDM Usage Guidance
-To use ApplicationControl CSP, you must:
+If not using Intune or hybrid MDM management with SCCM, in order to use ApplicationControl CSP, you must:
-- Know a generated policy’s GUID, which can be found in the policy xml as `<PolicyTypeID>`.
+- Know a generated policy’s GUID, which can be found in the policy xml as `<PolicyID>` or `<PolicyTypeID>` for pre-1903 systems.
 - Convert the policies to binary format using the ConvertFrom-CIPolicy cmdlet in order to be deployed.
 The binary policy may be signed or unsigned.
 - Create a policy node (a Base64-encoded blob of the binary policy representation) using the certutil -encode command line tool.